According to the BPCA, carpet beetle larvae or “woolly bears” have overtaken clothes moth as the main textile pest in Britain.

 If you’ve found evidence of a carpet beetle infestation, you can book a completely free, no obligation survey to confirm the level of infestation and a quote for extermination and proofing.

 Book your free carpet beetle survey.
-Call us now or request your call back to get in touch.
+Call us now or request your call back today.